Annapurna Circuit Trek

 Annapurna Circuit Trek circles the Annapurna Massif along with other mountains like Dhaulagiri, Machhapuchhre, and Manaslu.
 The highest point of the trek is Thorang La Pass (5,416 m), which is indeed very rewarding.

 But that’s not all!
-You’ll be passing through multiple remote villages and shall be socializing with different ethnic groups of Nepal.
+You’ll be passing through multiple remote villages and will be socializing with different ethnic groups of Nepal.
 You’d even get to witness the very sacred Muktinath Temple, Jwala Mai Temple, and more.

 Besides these cultural aspects, you even get a rewarding dip at the natural hot springs of Tatopani, try local apples in Manang and Mustang, and also try the local brandy.

-Brief Overview of Annapurna Circuit Trek
+Brief Highlights of Annapurna Circuit Trek

 • Start off with a scenic bus ride from Kathmandu to Besishar followed by another exhilarating jeep ride from Besisahar to Chame.